svenso/dslToSr/README.md

 # dsl to sigrok sr converter

-This simple (and slow) tools converts a DSL created with DSView to a sigrok session.
+This simple (and slow) tool converts a DSView DSL-file to a sigrok session for opening with sigrok-cli or pulseview.

 ## Limitations
 - Only max 8 channels
 - Just tested for one use-case